wantbook-book/Math-Verify/README.md

 # Math-Verify
 A robust mathematical expression evaluation system designed for assessing Large Language Model outputs in mathematical tasks.
-This evaluator achieves the highest accuracy and most correct scores compared to existing evaluators:
+This evaluator achieves the highest accuracy and most correct scores compared to existing evaluators on MATH dataset:
 | Evaluator     | Score   |
 |---------------|---------|
 | Harness       | 0.0802  |